-Join Kai Gittens for an in-depth discussion in this video Understanding routes, part of Up and Running with Ember.js.
+Join Kai Gittens for an in-depth discussion in this video Understanding routes, part of Learning Ember.js.

 I want to repeat what I said at the end of the last movie.
 The better you understand Ember Routes, the better you'll understand Ember overall.
 Ember does have a learning curve, but once you are armed with a firm understanding of routes, this curve will be greatly reduced.
 The core Ember development team takes routes very seriously.
 They work with the philosophy that the web is essentially a network of links connected to all sorts of content, and everyone that uses the web is used to this idea.